paul-j-lucas/wrap/README.md

 It also includes **wrapc**
-that is useful for reformatting comments in source code for languages including
+that is useful for reformatting comments while editing source code in languages including
 (but not limited to if others do comments similarly):
 AppleScript,